 Best High-Tech: Educator E-Collar Remote Dog Training Collar at Amazon

 "Rather than using a “sharp” static shock, it relies on “blunt” stimulation technology that has an effect that feels more like a strong tap."

-Best No-Shock: Wolfwill Humane Training Collar at Amazon
+Best No-Shock: Wolfwill Humane No-Shock Training Collar at Amazon

 "Exclusively uses tones and vibration to give your dog feedback and is still highly effective."